When I first came across the term permaculture, it perfectly connected my lifelong ideals for abundance, deep ecology, and community resilience.

 By integrating permaculture into your home, you can be assured we are committed to creating an enduring edible landscape that is ecologically sound, sensitive to your family's goals, and brings you year after year of enjoyment and health.
 We will walk through the 'hard stuff' with you and blaze your way forward.

-Why grow a forest garden of nuts, fruits, herbs, and mushrooms:
+Top benefits of a forest garden of trees, shrubs, vines, herbs, and/or mushrooms:

 - Enjoy nutrient-dense food that is beyond organic